• About

 • NEVER feed the chipper when someone is in the area of the discharge chute.

-• Feed the chipper from the comers of the feed table.
-If working near traffic, feed the chipper from the curb side whenever possible away from any oncoming traffic.
+• Feed the chipper from the corners of the feed table.
+If working near traffic, feed the chipper from the curb side whenever possible, keeping it away from oncoming traffic.

 • At least two workers should always be in close contact with each other when operating the machine.
 Single operator work crews are not allowed.